wkorando/sip-of-java/docs/switch-expression.md

 ### Exhaustiveness and enums

 A switch expression must be exhaustive.
 In most cases this will mean a `default` case must be defined for the expression.
-However in the below example using a `enum` a default case is not required as ever enum value has a case mapped to it:
+However in the below example using a `enum` a default case is not required as every enum value has has been mapped to a case:

 ```
 enum DaysOfWeek {